byu-cpe/ecen192/_labs/multimeters_and_measurements.md

 Step 1: **Make connections:** Follow the schematic [Figure 10] or you can follow to picture to make connections shown in the schematic.
 Once you have completed the connections, you are free to turn the wiper (knob) around to see if the LED's brightness changes.

-Remember this expression: $$ I = \frac{V}{R} $$?<br> This equation suggests that as long as we know voltage ($V$) and Resistance ($R$) we can find current ($I$).
+Remember this equation: $$ I = \frac{V}{R} $$?<br> This equation suggests that as long as we know voltage ($V$) and Resistance ($R$) we can find current ($I$).
 Let's see if that's true!

 Step 2: **Measure:** We know the resistance of the resistor and potentiometer from our previous activities.
-Let's measure the voltage on the circuit, connect your alligator clips to the circuit as shown on the circuit.
+Let's measure the voltage on the circuit, connect your alligator clips to the circuit as shown on the figure.
 Make sure the multimeter in the right setting to measure voltage.
 Take note of the voltage reading.
-You will connect the black alligator clip to the black jumper wire and the red alligator clip to the red jumper wire, if you're following the breadboard pictures from Fig 10.
+If you're following the breadboard pictures from Fig 10, you will connect the black alligator clip to the black jumper wire and the red alligator clip to the red jumper wire.

-Step 3: **Make calculations:** Keep the potentiometer in its highest resistance setting (when the LED is the brightest).
+Step 3: **Make calculations:** Keep the potentiometer in its lowest resistance setting (when the LED is the brightest).
 Now since we have a normal resistor and a potentiometer (which is varying resistance) we will need to add them to get one resistance value.
 Use the equation to find current!

 In our little circuit, you used the potentiometer to change the resistance.
 We know that more resistance causes less current to flow.
 This is due to the way current and resistance are related in the equation.
 The voltage across the LED remains constant; therefore, this change in LED’s brightness is always due to current.